andredms/forensics-handbook/Readme.md

 # Forensics Handbook

 Foensics Handbook is an introductory guide to computer forensics that was created to help me learn computer forensics.
+I'm currently working on hardware and network forensics.
 Contributions welcome.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)